LinErinG/sim/README.md

               as you want; each new source is a line or two of code.
 Sources can be Gaussian (specified by parameters) or can be maps.
 Everything is coregistered.

-What it doesn't do (yet): Spectral information and the folding through the FOXSI response.
-These are coming soon (along with documentation).
+What it doesn't do (yet): Folding through the FOXSI response.
+This is coming soon (along with documentation).

 foxsi_sim_image__define.pro defines the simulation object that contains all the machinery to set up the sources.